 Since the vulnerability scores for the IPZ are low, there is only the potential for low drinking water threats in this area.
-Table 4.5 can be used in combination with Map 4.15 to determine where chemical, pathogen, and DNAPL threats can be low risks in the intake protection zones for the LHPWSS.
-In addition, Appendix A, Table 74 can be used to determine the types of activities that would be deemed a low chemical threat in IPZ-1.
-Appendix A, Table 69 can be used to determine the types of activities that would be deemed a low pathogen threat in IPZ-1.
+Table 4.5 can be used in combination with Map 4.LHPW to determine where chemical, pathogen, and DNAPL threats can be low risks in the intake protection zones for the LHPWSS.
+The Tables of Drinking Water Threats within the Technical Rules can be used to determine the types of activities that would be deemed a low threat in IPZ-1.
 Table 4.35 shows that there are no significant drinking water threats within vulnerable areas in Lambton Shores.
 Table 4.36 shows that there are also no known conditions or issues in the portion of the municipality within the AB SPA.
 Using the events based approach, modelling was conducted to determine whether contaminants from the Grand Bend Sewage Treatment System, or a harbour marina could be transported to the intake during an extreme event.
 The modelling concluded that no contaminants transported to the intake during an extreme event would result in a deterioration of the water as a drinking water source.
 Thus no IPZ-3 was identified.